Battle-Line-Productions/CommuniQueueV2/DesignDocument.md

 - **API Services:**
   - Separate .NET 9 API project for client-exposed endpoints (RESTful).
   - This API serves 3rd-party integrations, public documentation, and workload queries.
-- **Background Worker Service:**
+- **Background Processing:**
-  - Another .NET 9 service handles background/queue processing (consumes messages for sending, retries, status handling, etc.).
+  - AWS Lambda function handles background/queue processing (consumes messages from SQS for sending, retries, status handling, etc.).
+  - Implemented as a .NET 9 Lambda function that is triggered by SQS events.
+  - Each Lambda invocation processes one or more messages from the SQS queue depending on batch configuration.
 - **Shared Libraries:**
   - Common business logic, data models, and utility code are structured in shared libraries, referenced by all projects.
 - **Containerization:**
-  - Each service (UI, API, Worker) is containerized using Docker for deployment, scaling, and local development parity.
+  - UI and API services are containerized using Docker for deployment, scaling, and local development parity.
+  - Lambda function is deployed directly as a .NET Assembly.
 - **Solution/Orchestration:**
-  - All deployable projects (UI, API, Worker, shared libraries) are organized within a single .NET Aspire solution file at the root of the monorepo.
+  - All deployable projects (UI, API, Lambda, shared libraries) are organized within a single .NET Aspire solution file at the root of the monorepo.
   - dotnet Aspire is used for orchestration; offers unified local setup, discovery, health checking, common configuration, and is the foundation for integrating service dependencies (e.g., local queue, database, test environment coordination).
   - Each deployable is a project in the single solution, and Aspire orchestrates their inter-dependencies.